Bridge collapse: Out on errands, killed in an instant

 “I said, ‘What are the odds that out of the thousands of people in Miami that she would be one of six or eight people caught under the bridge at a red light?'”
 Smitha said.

-But then, after he awoke from anesthesia following the procedure, he learned that she had been one of those six people caught under a bridge at a red light.
+But then, after he awoke from anesthesia following the procedure, he learned she had been one of those six people caught under a bridge at a red light.

 Galofaro contributed from Louisville, Kentucky